Jazilch/Migrations-Snippets/Themes/iTerm2.md

 The next thing you might want to do is add a custom theme there are a lot of items for improvement.
 From background color, font, font-size and tab color.
 This isn't just made make your terminal more pretty but to better help you read and quickly see whats happening in your terminal.
 This part can be tricky and also the files are initially hidden on a Mac so I would recommend watching the following video for a nice step by step. https://www.youtube.com/watch?v=XSeO6nnlWHw

-Use `open /.zshrc` in order to open up hidden files from the command line
+Use `subl /.zshrc` in order to open up hidden files from the command line

 * Cobalt2 Theme *
 https://github.com/wesbos/Cobalt2-iterm